FMalaca/Numerical_Analogies_through_GM/README.md

         \end{cases}
 ```
 with the exponentiations considering the principal branch of the complex logarithm,
-which is defined through the principal argument.
+defined through the principal argument.

 **Library purpose:**
 The present library computes the analogical powers of a given quadruple of real numbers.